SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Which Metrics Go in Your Dashboard?

 Not all metrics belong here.
-Your dashboard should have 5–7 metrics maximum.
+Your dashboard should have 5 to 7 metrics maximum.
+Here is what to track at each stage.

-Early-Stage Dashboard (<$50K MRR)
+Early-Stage Dashboard (under $50K MRR)

 MetricWhy It Belongs